Aashra55/Personal_AI_Employee_Hackathon/Gold_Tier/AI_Employee_Vault/Company_Handbook.md

 - **Platforms:**
   - **LinkedIn:** Thought-leadership, strategic, and professional.
 Focus on "Digital FTE" and "Local-First AI".
   - **Twitter (X):** High energy, tech-focused, and punchy.
 Use hashtags like #GoldTier, #AI, and #Automation.
-  - **Facebook/Instagram:** Community-focused, visual storytelling, and company updates.
+  - **Facebook:** Community-focused engagement, detailed company updates, and informative long-form storytelling.
+  - **Instagram:** High-quality visual storytelling, aesthetically pleasing imagery, and punchy, engaging captions.
+Focusing on the "behind-the-scenes" of AI automation.

 ---